emullier/NTDS_team51_BrainNetworks/README.md

 ###  Codes
 The different jupyter notebooks available are the codes associated to the results presented in the project report.

+The notebook 'LongitudinalStudies_and_lesionImpactOnConnectome.ipynb' is associated to the 2nd and 3rd parts of the results 'Impact of the lesion on the connectome' and 'Longitudinal changes'.
+The notebook 'StatisticalAnalysis.ipynb' is associated to the 1st part of the results 'Correlation between dysconnectome and clinical scores'.

 ###  Team
 Our group is composed of 4 PhD students in Neurosciences: